 - Iterative Review As you send each element of the proposal, we will provide detailed edits and iterative comments, including phone discussions as needed.
 This includes all key sections of the proposal including Biosketches, Budget, Subaward agreements, etc. We’re happy to look at multiple versions to get you to the optimum proposal.

-- Timely Webinars A series of six cohort-exclusive interactive webinars will be presented on Monday afternoons leading up to the submission deadline.
+- Timely Webinars A series of cohort-exclusive interactive webinars will be presented leading up to the submission deadline.
 These will review various proposal components as you are preparing them.
 It is highly recommended that someone from your team attend each webinar.
 A schedule will be provided when you confirm you plan to submit.

 - Electronic Submission Our team will assist with the submission process as needed.

-- Get a Head Start If the January 5 deadline is more realistic for you, it will still help if you get involved in this cycle to understand what you’ll need to do.
-The next cycle between September and January is one of the shorter ones and remember that there are several holidays in that time period.
+- Get a Head Start If the next deadline is more realistic for you; it will still help if you get involved in the current cycle to understand what you’ll need to do.

 - Grant/contract management tool kit samples (as relevant and appropriate):